 - NetworkPolicy YAML (np.yaml):

-apiVersion: networking.k8s.io/v1 kind: NetworkPolicy metadata: name: allow-frontend spec: podSelector: matchLabels: app: nginx ingress: - from: - podSelector: matchLabels: role: frontend
+apiVersion: networking.k8s.io/v1 kind: NetworkPolicy metadata: name: allow-frontend spec: podSelector: matchLabels: app: nginx ingress: - from: - podSelector: matchLabels: role: frontend - Apply with:

 k apply -f np.yaml